thesephist/august/README.md

 # August 🪓

 **August** is an assembler written from scratch in [Ink](https://dotink.co/) for me to learn about assemblers, linkers, and compiler backends.
-It currently aims to support assembling and statically linking [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executables for ARM, RISC-V, and x86_64 architectures, though Mach-O support for ARM and x86_64 are under consideration.
-In the long term, August might also become a code generation backend for a compiler for some small subset of C written in Ink.
+It currently supports assembling and linking x86_64 [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binaries, and aims to support ELF executables for ARM, RISC-V, and x86_64 architectures.
+In the long term, August might also become a code generation backend for a compiler written in Ink for some small subset of C.

 _August is ⚠️ under development ⚠️.
-Many parts of the system do not work at all yet._
+Some parts of the system do not work yet._

 ## Design